arangodb/docs/3.10/indexing-geo.md

 All documents, which do not have the attribute path or have a non-conforming value in it, are excluded from the index.

-A geo index is implicitly sparse, and there is no way to control its sparsity.
+A geo index is implicitly sparse, and there is no way to control its sparseness.

 The index does not provide a `unique` option because of its limited usability.
 It would prevent identical coordinates from being inserted only, but even a